Xion079/Xion079/README.md

   - Keypoint detection, Image retrieval, Segmentation

 ## 🔭 Careers
-- Algorithm Engineer - Semantic SLAM at **StradVision** (2021 - **PRESENT**)
-- Research Engineer at VIRNECT (2019 - 2021)
-- Research Intern at the Bohndiek Lab, Cavendish Laboratory, University of Cambridge, UK (2019)
-- Received a M.Res degree in Medical Robotics and Image-Guided Intervention at the Hamlyn Centre, Imperial College London, UK (2017-2018)
-- Received a B.Eng degree in Manufacturing and Mechanical Engineering at the University of Warwick (2014-2017)

 ## ⚡ Community Activities
 - Admin of a SLAM research community group: [**'Spatial AI KR'**](https://open.kakao.com/o/g8T5kxLb)